QuentinWach/quentinwach.github.io/_posts/2024-8-29-image-ranker.md

 ---
 layout:         redirect
 mathjax:        true
-title:          "Image Ranker: A Web App for Pairwise Image Ranking"
+title:          "Image Ranker: The Web App for Fast Ranking of Large Image Collections"
 description:    "Training generative image models requires a way to compare images and provide feedback on which images are better.
 I built a web app to do just that."
 date:           2024-8-28 20:38:24 +0100
 authors:         ["Quentin Wach"]